frenetic-lang/frenetic/guide/NetCore-tutorial.md

 $ frenetic port_map.nc
 ```
 Then start mininet in the default topology, and
-simulate an ssh process listening on port 22 on host h2:
+simulate an SSH process listening on port 22 on host H2:
 ```
 $ sudo mn --controller=remote
 mininet> h2 iperf -s -p 22 &
 ```
-You can connect to h2 (IP address 10.0.0.2)
+You can connect to H2 (IP address 10.0.0.2)
-from h1 by establishing a connection to port 5022
+from H1 by establishing a connection to port 5022
 using the command below.
 (The <code>-t</code> option specifies
 the time window for sending traffic.)
 The mapper will translate port numbers for you.
 ```
 mininet> h1 iperf -c 10.0.0.2 -p 5022 -t 0.0001
 ```
-You shoud see a trace like the following one.
+You shoud see a trace like the following:
 ```
 ------------------------------------------------------------
 Client connecting to 10.0.0.2, TCP port 5022